|

 Brave is a Grand Soleil 40, built in 2002 by Cantiere del Pardo in Italy

 We have owned Brave since March 2005.
-We have cruised her to in France, Holland and Belgium and raced
+We have cruised her to in France, Spain, Holland and Belgium and

-her both fully crewed and two-handed, reaching Ireland and Brittanny in the two-handed Triangle Race in 2008.
-We enjoyed
+raced her both fully crewed and two-handed, reaching Ireland and Brittany in the two-handed Triangle Race in 2008.
+We

-our Round Britain exploration at a more leisurely pace, and hope to continue combining the delights of cruising
+enjoyed our Round Britain exploration at a more leisurely pace, and hope to continue combining the delights of

-with the excitement of racing now and again.
-Designed by
+cruising with the excitement of racing now and again.
+Designed

 space.
-We chose her because we have always enjoyed both racing
+We have always enjoyed both racing and cruising, and

-and cruising, and wanted a boat that could fulfil both roles.
-However, as she is primarily intended for short-handed cruising
+wanted a boat that could fulfil both roles.
+However, as she is primarily intended for short-handed cruising by a "mature"

 |